vittoric/ahab-ia-model/README.md

   # Ahab

   This is a code bundle for Ahab.
-The original project is available at https://www.figma.com/design/9DxUnHluLrT5QlVo5bHp9d/Ahab.
+Vercel Link: https://ahab-ia-model-bjnd5rnb5-toris-projects-471cea9a.vercel.app/
   ## Running the code

   Run `npm i` to install the dependencies.